mrrobot232323/In-Time-Tech/README.md

 # 🚀 In Time Tec
-– Aptitude & Technical Preparation Guid
+– Aptitude & Technical Preparation
 This repository contains **previous year questions**, **topic-wise breakdowns**, and **essential study materials** for the **In Time Tec recruitment process**.
 Covers **Aptitude (Quantitative, Logical, Verbal)** and **Technical Interviews** with curated resources.